philthinker/ICECUBE-VREPToolbox/README.md

 ## Attributes

-- The toolbox has been tested on MATLAB2016b together with V-REP PRO EDU 3.5.0 (Windows 10 x64).
+- The toolbox has been tested on **MATLAB2016b** together with **V-REP PRO EDU 3.5.0** (Windows 10 x64).

 - Peter Corke's Robotics Toolbox is required for some functions (but not necessary).

-- Note that the ICECUBEv2.0 and ICECUBEv1.0 are NOT mutually compatible.
+- Note that the ICECUBEv2.1 and ICECUBEv1.0 are NOT mutually compatible.

+- The functions of Python APIs are limited now.
+They are tested on **Python 3.6**.

 ## Install

-Just clone the master branch anywhere you want.
-Move 'ICECUBE_init.m' out of ICECUBE-VREPToolbox and trim the file.
+- For MATLAB users, clone the master branch anywhere you want.
+Move 'ICECUBE_init.m' out of ICECUBE-VREPToolbox and trim the file based on your requirement.

+- For Python users, what you need is just the folder "Python".

 ## Demo